parthiv-dev/decentralised-trading-platform/README.md

 - Proper Web3 integration through event listeners for contract updates, transaction  handling and wallet integration

 TODO for 4.1 Development Environment:
-- development environment setup should be clearly documented to ensure reproducibility
+- The development environment setup should be clearly documented to ensure reproducibility

 MATTEO!!!